Bunnings has found a buyer for a four month old outlet in Melbourne’s outer south east.

-The 16,634 square metre hardware outlet, at the entrance of MAB Corporation’s 38 hectare Element Park business park, only opened last September.
+The 16,634 square metre hardware outlet, at the entrance of MAB Corporation’s 38 hectare Element Park business park, only opened last September (story continues below).

-The vendor offered it with a new 12 year lease paying starting annual rent of $1.904 million.
+The vendor offered it with a new 12 year lease paying starting annual rent of $1.904m.

 The holding includes 372 car parks.

 MAB has recently completed major roadworks around to the site.

 At present, about 11,000 vehicles pass Bunnings Clyde North.

 By 2041, the agents said, relying on VicRoads data, that number will rise to about 25,000.

 About 47 kilometres south east of the CBD, the suburb sits within the Casey municipality – the third fastest growing in Victoria and eighth nationally.

 Last June, local developer Goldfields Group paid $110m for a 71ha Clyde North farm, earmarked for a 1000 lot-plus housing estate.